 - Kastellorizo Blue Cave - South Aegean.
 Enormous, very impressive blue cave - cave where the light enters through sea water.
 As only the blue rays can pass the water, the cave is lighted in eerie deep blue light.

 - Olive tree of Vouves - Crete.
 Giant olive tree, one of the oldest in existence.
-The age of the tree can not be determined but it almost certainly exceed 2,000 years.
+The age of the tree can not be determined but it almost certainly exceeds 2,000 years.
 Circumference of the trunk is 12.5 m.